Los Angeles Soap Co.: History

 In 1860, John A. Forthmann, a German-born 17-year-old, arrived at the pueblo of Los Angeles, later buying a small soap business in a shack at 2nd and Spring streets.
-By 1874, the soap plant had moved to a wooden building near the Los Angeles and San Pedro Railway, from which he would ship soap around the West.
-Its oldest building, dates back to 1858.
-The Los Angeles Soap Company Plant, at 617 E. 1st Street, spread over 40 acres, with around 600 employees, produced more than 75 brands of soap.
+By 1874, the soap plant had moved to a wooden building near the Los Angeles & San Pedro Railroad, from which Forthmann shipped soap around the West.
+Its oldest building dated back to 1858.
+The Los Angeles Soap Company Plant, at 617 E. 1st Street, spread over 40 acre and with around 600 employees, produced more than 75 brands of soap.

-In 1897, the company, headed by John A. Forthmann and William D. Bergin filed incorporation papers.
-After World War I, White King D, the nation’s first granulated laundry detergent, began production.
+In 1897, the company, headed by John A. Forthmann and William D. Bergin, filed incorporation papers.
+After World War I, White King D, the nation's first granulated laundry detergent, began production.

 In 1922, the White King Soapsters joined the Greater Southern California Baseball Association.

 The Los Angeles Soap Company sponsored Chandu the Magician, a radio series, and Queen for a Day, which began on radio in 1945, moved to television in 1956, and remained there until 1964.

-In 1967, a factory it opened on the East Coast closed within a year.
-On June 17, 1988, the Los Angeles plant closed after about 128 years from the company's beginning.
+In 1967, a factory it opened on the East Coast of the US closed within a year.
+On June 17, 1988, the Los Angeles plant was closed, about 128 years after the company began.

 Products

-Los Angeles Soap did private-label packing for Vons, Ralphs, Luckys and Thrifty Drug, contract packing for companies such as Shaklee and Avon, and did manufacturing of tiny bars of soap favored by hotels.
+Los Angeles Soap did private-label packing for Vons, Ralphs, Luckys and Thrifty Drug, contract packing for companies such as Shaklee and Avon, and manufactured tiny bars of soap favored by hotels.